Skip to main content

 Below are the steps to design such a form:

-1. Add a 'Repeating Table' control having field name as 'Repeating-Table' and containing 8 columns.
-Also, select 'Include Footer' checkbox in the properties to add an extra row as a footer.
+1. Add a 'Repeating Table' control having the field name 'Repeating-Table' and containing 8 columns.
+Also, select the 'Include Footer' checkbox in the properties to add an extra row as a footer.

-3. In the 2nd column, add a 'Textbox' field for user to enter product description - having label as 'Product Description' and field name as 'Product_Description'.
+3. In the 2nd column, add a 'Textbox' field for the user to enter product description - having label as 'Product Description' and field name as 'Product_Description'.

-4. In the 3rd column, add a 'Textbox' field for user to enter product quantity - having label as 'Quantity' and field name as 'Quantity'.
+4. In the 3rd column, add a 'Textbox' field for the user to enter product quantity - having label as 'Quantity' and field name as 'Quantity'.

-5. In the 4th column, add a 'Textbox' field for user to enter product rate - having label as 'Rate ($)' and field name as 'Rate', allowing only 'Integer' values.
+5. In the 4th column, add a 'Textbox' field for the user to enter product rate - having label as 'Rate ($)' and field name as 'Rate', allowing only 'Integer' values.

 6. In the 5th column, we will multiply the 'Rate' and 'Quantity' integer values that will be input by the user and display the resulting value.